schalkneethling/store/README.md

-# store
+# storage-actions

-A collection of utilities for working with storage in the browser
+A TypeScript utility library for managing storage in the browser